Sort & Filter Form

-Sort & filter form on iPhone (left) and iPad (right)
+Sort and filter form in compact width (left) and regular width (right)

-The sort & filter form should be used for large complex filters with a lot of sort & filter options if there is a large amount of data.
+The sort and filter form should be used for large complex filters with a lot of sort and filter options if there is a large amount of data.
 It helps the user to focus on the filter task by providing more space to work with.
-The sort & filter form requires the user to perform more actions compared to using the filter feedback bar.
+The sort and filter form requires the user to perform more actions compared to using the filter feedback bar.
 For a more simple, contextual filter option, see Filter Feedback Bar.

-- Keep the sort & filter form as short and uncluttered as possible.
+- Keep the sort and filter form as short and uncluttered as possible.

 - Sorting and filtering is often used interchangeably.
 Sorting allows users to go through an entire set of data sorted by specific criteria.
 As filtering limits the data, only certain parts of data are displayed to the user.